Heart failure is a frighteningly common but sometimes overlooked life-threatening

 dangerous to ignore them," he said.

 Heart failure can lead to serious complications, including kidney damage,

 heart valve problems, abnormal heartbeat (arrhythmia) and liver damage.

-About half of those who develop heart failure die within five years of
+Up to half of those who develop heart failure die within five years of

 if not put on appropriate therapies.

 “Early diagnosis offers the best response to treatment and a better